wp-plugins/si-contact-form/readme.txt

 = Troubleshooting if the CAPTCHA image itself is not being shown: =

+By default, the admin will not see the CAPTCHA.
+If you click "log out", go look and it will be there.

+If the image is broken and you have the CAPTCHA entry box:
 This can happen if a server has too low a default permission level on new folders.
 Check that the permission on all the captcha-secureimage folders are set to permission: 755